 Visibility, automation, and orchestration with Zero Trust

-One of the significant changes in perspectives that is a hallmark of a Zero Trust security frameworks is moving away from trust-by-default toward trust-by-exception.
+One of the significant changes in perspectives that are a hallmark of a Zero Trust security frameworks is moving away from trust-by-default toward trust-by-exception.
 However, you need some reliable way to establish trust once trust is needed.
 Since you no longer assume that requests are trustworthy, establishing a means to attest to the trustworthiness of the request is critical to proving its point-in-time trustworthiness.
 This attestation requires the ability to gain visibility into the activities on and around the request.

 In our other Zero Trust guides, we defined the approach to implementing an end-to-end Zero Trust approach across identities, endpoints and devices, data, apps, infrastructure, and network.
 All these investments increase your visibility, which gives you better data for making trust decisions.
 However, by adopting a Zero Trust approach in these six areas, you necessarily increase the number of incidents Security Operation Centers (SOC) analysts need to mitigate.
 Your analysts become busier than ever, at a time when there's already a talent shortage.
 This can lead to chronic alert fatigue and analysts missing critical alerts.